OData/WebApi/_posts/2018-10-15-12-2-Use-SkipToken-for-Server-Side-Paging.md

 ##### 1. Handle $skip
 We will omit the $skip value if the service is configured to support $skiptoken and a collection of entity is being requested.
 This is because the first response would have applied the $skip query option to the results already.
 ##### 2. Handle $top
-We will reduce the value of $top query option by the page size if it is greater than the page size.
+The next link will only appear if the page size is less than the $top query option.
+We will reduce the value of $top query option by the page size while generating the next link.
 ##### 3. Handle $skiptoken
 The value for the $skiptoken will be updated to new value passed in which is the key value for the last record sent.
 If the skiptoken value is not sent, we will call the existing method and use $skip for paging instead.